Keploy vs Cursor

 Cursor excels here.
 A developer can highlight the algorithm, ask the AI to 'write comprehensive unit tests covering edge cases,' and get contextual tests that understand the function's parameters, return types, and boundary conditions.

 Engineering teams evaluating Cursor alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Cursor or comparing Cursor and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).